Peru & Bolivia Highlights

 • Activities & excursions

-• 14 nights accommodation
+• 13 nights accommodation

-Adventure through Peru and Bolivia, unveiling ancient wonders of Machu Picchu and exploring captivating landscapes.
+An adventure through Peru and Bolivia, unveiling ancient wonders of Machu Picchu and exploring captivating landscapes.

-Embark on an exhilarating journey through the heart of Peru and Bolivia, where exploration and adventure await!
+Embark on an exhilarating journey through the heart of Peru and Bolivia, where exploration and adventure await.
 Begin in Lima, Peru's vibrant capital, discovering historical gems like the Santo Domingo Convent and Lima Cathedral.

 Get ready for a surreal adventure at the Salar de Uyuni, which is home to the world's largest salt flat.
-A trip to Bolivia's mesmerizing Salt Flats takes you on a journey through a vast expanse of blinding white that stretches as far as the eye can see.
+A trip to Bolivia's mesmerising Salt Flats takes you on a journey through a vast expanse of blinding white that stretches as far as the eye can see.
 In the wet season, the Salar de Uyuni transforms into a dreamlike realm that seems to blend earth and sky, making it an unforgettable encounter with nature's raw beauty.
 It's also a paradise for photographers.

 Conclude with leisure time in La Paz, enjoying this incredible city with its stunning scenery and amazing cable car ride across its skyline.